tstringer/WAT-UWP/README.md

 Updated with WinJS v4.4

 ## Getting Started
-You need Visual Studio 2015 Update 1 or later
+You need Visual Studio 2015 Update 1 or later (including Windows Phone 8.1 Tools installed)

  - Clone or download the template
  - Open the "config.json" file in the config folder and modify accordingly